geerlingguy/youtube/Sponsors.md

 CutiePi sent a CutiePi tablet based on the Pi CM4, for my testing and review.

+## DeepComputing

+> Type: Equipment for test/review

+DeepComputing sent a DC-ROMA RISC-V AI PC (Framework 13" laptop), for my testing and review.

 ## DFRobot

 > Type: Equipment for test/review